Growing Peat Free

 It is, however, a decision that we have not taken lightly and have undertaken extensive research to have the confidence to take this step.
 As a relatively small operation, we have not only performed our own assessments but have also consulted with several other major growers in the industry who have conducted two to three year long trials and have been very generous in their information sharing.
 The RHS have also assisted us with our research.

 We will not be 100% peat free until our plug providers switch to peat free, which they are gradually doing and will need to be doing by 2030.
-We will also be increasing the amount of plants that we propagate inhouse.
+We will also be increasing the amount of plants that we propagate in-house.

-We have selected a coir based growing media.
 In terms of watering, we have found it has better retention than low peat, although it can look dry on the surface, so it’s best to do a finger check before possibly overwatering.
 From trials at our previous nursery it offered better aeration which means happier roots and improved growth.
-We have also incorporated a slow release feed, which releases over 6 months meaning that plants will reach you in peak condition and continue to flourish.

 However, few things are black and white.
 Currently coir is not the perfect solution.
 It is often bleached and chemically treated before being shipped.
 Coir was also traditionally used to replenish the soil in the local areas it is produced in, so the industry has left many of the landscapes in those areas with impoverished soils.
 We need to think of this switch to peat free as a necessary journey from unsustainable to sustainable, with some compromises on the way to that goal.
 Like any journey, the more prepared and positive we are, the better it will be.